UVLabs/wcdpue-lite/wp-content/plugins/tld-wc-dl-product-update-emails/readme.txt

 Initial release

+=1.0.1=

+Small CSS fix

 == Frequently Asked Questions ==

 = HTML Email Templates? =

 Planned.

+= What are Email Bursts? =

+Used for setting the amount of emails addresses to grab and send emails to every time the scheduled time hits.

 = What Happens if I set the email bursts amount to more than 10? =